2026 OIA Policy Agenda

 Sustainability and Climate

-OIA will advocate for innovative and impactful sustainability and climate solutions policy at the state level.
-These policies protect public lands and encourage outdoor companies and participants to become responsible and engaged stewards.
-At the state level, OIA will:
+OIA will advocate for innovative and impactful sustainability and climate policy at the state level.
+These policies protect public lands and encourage outdoor companies and participants to become responsible and engaged sustainability stewards.
+OIA will:

-- Keep members apprised of pertinent regulatory legislation and policies across the U.S. (e.g., Per- and polyfluoroalkyl substances, green claims, extended producer responsibility, greenhouse gas reporting) and provide opportunities for industry feedback and advocacy on pertinent policies.
+- Keep members apprised of pertinent sustainability-focused regulatory legislation and policies across the U.S. (e.g., Per- and polyfluoroalkyl substances, green claims, extended producer responsibility, greenhouse gas reporting).

 - Ad hoc ballot and legislative issues